miensol/miensol.github.io/_posts/2014-11-01-introducing-slf4android.md

 Log.e("MyTag", "Failed to download " + url +  "due to occurred " + ex);
 ```

-I really don't like that I have to specify a tag each time I wan't to log something.
+I really don't like that I have to specify a tag each time I need to log something.
 Moreover having to concatenate strings seems tedious and error prone.

 ### Logging with `java.util.logging`
 Another alternative that is available by default on android is packaged inside `java.util.logging.*`.
 And here's an example of how to use it: